zhibailin/MasteringEnglish/09-The-Internet-Has-Massively-Broadened-Career-Possibilities.md

 I know we’re __[[mimetic]] creatures__, and René Girard has a whole [[mimesis]] theory.
 But it’s much easier than that. __Don’t [[imitate]].
 Don’t copy.__
 Just do your own thing. __No one can compete with you on being you.__ It’s that simple.

+And so __the more__ authentic __you are to who you are__, and what you love to do, __the less__ competition __you’re gonna__ have.
+So, you can escape competition through authenticity when you realize that no one can compete with you on being you.
+And normally that would have been __useless advice__ pre-internet.
+Post-internet you can turn that into a career.